Checkmarx/ast-jetbrains-plugin/README.md

     <img src="https://raw.githubusercontent.com/Checkmarx/ci-cd-integrations/main/.images/logo.png" alt="Logo" width="80" height="80" />
   </a>

-<h3 align="center">ONE-JETBRAINS-PLUGIN</h3>
+<h3 align="center">CHECKMARX-ONE-JETBRAINS-PLUGIN</h3>

 <p align="center">
-    The CxONE JetBrains plugin enables you to import results from a CxONE scan directly into your IDE.
+    The Checkmarx One JetBrains plugin enables you to import results from a Checkmarx One scan directly into your IDE.
     <br />
     <a href="https://checkmarx.com/resource/documents/en/34965-68733-checkmarx-one-jetbrains-plugin.html"><strong>Explore the docs »</strong></a>
     <br />